 The oil should be about 350° F but don't fret if you don't have a thermometer.
 Just heat the oil over medium-high heat then reduce to medium heat while frying.

 We choose to use avocado or algae oil for this recipe as they are the best oils for frying.
 Coconut oil will also work but we find that it leads to a greasy final dish.
 Don't attempt to use olive oil as the smoke point is far too low for deep frying.

 How to thicken the sweet and sour sauce

 Ok, so we know that I'm going to get the question of the sauce being too runny.
 Here's the thing - with no thickeners like xanthan gum you have to bring the sauce to a simmer for it to thicken.
 Be patient.

 If you have xanthan gum on hand you can add a little sprinkle to the sauce to make it thicker faster, otherwise a few minutes of simmering the sauce and it will be thick.

 How to stir fry the peppers and onions

-For this recipe we're using both green peppers, red peppers, and onion.
-I've went with a yellow onion but any will work.
+For this recipe, we're using both green peppers, red peppers, and onion.
+We went with a yellow onion but any will work.
 The key here is to only stir fry them until they're slightly soft.
 You don't want mushy peppers and onions in the final dish.

 Remember that the sauce has to simmer with the peppers and onions and then the chicken as well so you're only going to stir fry them for 5 minutes.